Minimization Over the Nonconvex Sparsity Constraint Using A Hybrid First-order method: Introduction

-The Frank-Wolfe method \cite{frank1956algorithm} is another important class of first-order methods for solving convex set constrained optimization problems.
-It is a projection-free method and often considered as an alternative of the gradient projection method.
-Originally, the Frank-Wolfe method was generally applied to convex problems \cite{jaggi2013revisiting,lu2020generalized}.
-In the last decades, a number of research studies have extended the Frank-Wolfe method to the optimization of the nonconvex objective over convex sets \cite{kerdreux2020projection,lacoste2016convergence,wai2017decentralized}.
-Nonetheless, for the optimization of the nonconvex objective subject to nonconvex feasible set in our case, to our knowledge, not much has been done.
+\textbf{Relation with FW method.} The FW method \cite{frank1956algorithm} is an important class of first-order methods for solving convex set-constrained optimization problems.
+It is a projection-free method and is often considered as an alternative to the GP method.
+The FW method was originally applied to convex problems \cite{jaggi2013revisiting,lu2020generalized}.
+In the last decades, a number of research efforts have extended the FW method to the minimization of a nonconvex objective over convex sets \cite{kerdreux2021projection,wai2017decentralized}.
+As per our knowledge and as of very recently, \cite{zeng2024frankwolfetype} is the only work that considers \eqref{eq: main_Opt} via FW type methods for the optimization involving nonconvex feasible set in our case.
+In order to find a feasible direction, they considered implementing a linear-optimization oracle, in which the concerned constrained set is formed by employing affine minorization to approximate the second DC component at each iteration.
+They established the global convergence analysis that iterations cluster in first-order stationary points.
+Despite not being stated explicitly, its numerical performance may be impacted by the updating rule for smoothing parameter in $\ell_{p}$ norm at each iteration when taking into account the DC expression of the $\ell_{p}$ norm.

+Given these developments, the following summarizes our contributions: \begin{itemize} \item[1.] \textbf{A novel approach under hybrid first-order algorithmic framework with efficient subproblem solutions.} We take advantage of the FW method and GP method for solving \eqref{eq: main_Opt}.
+FW method enables the search for interior iterates, while the GP method intends for boundary iterates.
+Both are available for efficient subproblem solutions.
+It is also important to note that, for the GP subproblem, our algorithm is free of introducing a smoothing parameter, thereby only performing projections onto a weighted $\ell_1$ ball in a reduced subspace.
+This underscores the difference between our method and those of \cite{boob2020feasible,yang2022towards,zeng2024frankwolfetype}.

+\item[2.] \textbf{Global convergence and worst-case complexity analysis.} We prove that the iterates globally converge to stationary points of \eqref{eq: main_Opt}.
+Additionally, we establish that the worst-case iteration complexity to attain an $\epsilon$-optimal solution is in order $O(1/\epsilon^2)$.
+While our complexity result is in the same order as that of \cite{boob2020feasible} for the deterministic nonconvex and nonsmooth case, our subproblem resolution is much more efficient, as evidenced by our numerical comparison.

+\item[3.] \textbf{The effectiveness and efficiency of the proposed algorithm.} We demonstrate the effectiveness and efficiency of the proposed algorithm through a set of numerical experiments using both synthetic and real-world data.
+Our algorithm is generally superior to other comparative algorithms, including \cite{boob2020feasible,yang2022towards,zeng2024frankwolfetype} on $\ell_{p}$ ball projection problems.
+In particular, our algorithm could handle the cases when $p$ is stringent (e.g., $p < 0.5$), in which other algorithms are not comparable.
+In addition, our proposed algorithm can solve the signal and image recovery tasks effectively and efficiently. \end{itemize}